Using an employer of record in Japan

 Payroll processing in Japan also includes regular year-end tax adjustments and employee payslip issuance.
 All records must be retained in line with government guidelines.

 Managing payroll in Japan requires accurate calculations and timely submissions.
-Using an EOR in Japan allows companies to meet local requirements while focusing on growing their team.
+Using an EOR in Japan allows companies to meet local requirements while focusing on growing the local team.

 Employment laws in Japan